Kheiron

 Manouchehr Tabib (born November 21, 1982), known professionally as Kheiron, is an Iranian-born French comedian, actor and film director.
-Internationally, he is best known as the director and star of All Three of Us which was nominated for the César Award for Best First Feature Film.
+Internationally, he is best known as the director and star of the 2015 comedy-drama film All Three of Us, which was nominated for the César Award for Best First Feature Film.
 His subsequent film Bad Seeds (French title: Mauvaises Herbes) was released in English-speaking countries through Netflix.